-I’ve been asked this question on many occasions in the past but, this time, I decided to make this response into a post so as to save time in the future of rewriting and explaining the same answer over and over again.
-I also hope that this post will be able to benefit and motivate anyone interested in learning this beautiful language.
+I’ve been asked this question on many occasions in the past but this time I decided to make this response into a post in order to save time in the future rewriting and explaining the same answer over and over again.
+I hope that this post will be of benefit and motivate anyone interested in learning this beautiful language.

 I would like to preface my response to this question by saying:

 1. When I was in the States I never considered myself to be a master of the language (and I still don’t, not even close).
 These methods are just to help the reader to get on his or her feet and hopefully allow the reader to realize what needs to be worked on in order to progress.

 2. These are the methods I personally took in order to develop my understanding.
 It may not be the best, and there may be other methods that work well with others, but alhamdulillah this is what I found beneficial for myself.
 The reader should take what is beneficial and leave what is not.